Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Updated index in batch, not one by one.
 - [ ] Add an option to replace the default Omeka search form.
 - [ ] Improve the internal autosuggester to return the list of next words when space.
-- [ ] Use a or for facets of each group.
+- [ ] Use a "or" for facets of each group.

 Warning